Thanks for taking the time to read this important explanation of how TNNM is working this year.

 Here's How it Goes:

-1. Submit your submission form here one month before the concert date if you want to program a piece.
+Submit your submission form here three weeks before the concert date on which you want to program a piece.
 Pieces submitted must not exceed fifteen (15) minutes, and each composer is limited to one piece per concert.
-(You have until two weeks before the concert date to submit performer information.)

-3. Fill out the stage diagram here and put it into Ben's mailbox in the Jordan Hall basement no later than three weeks before the concert date.
+Fill out a stage diagram here and email it to firstname.lastname@example.org no later than two weeks before the concert date.

-Concerts are limited to 90 minutes of music based on order of application.
-All applications over the initial 90 minutes will be rolled over automatically to the next concert date - you don't have to submit a second application.
+Concerts are limited to 90 minutes of music.
+If more than 90 minutes’ worth of music is submitted, pieces will be selected based on order of submission, and remaining music will be rolled over automatically to the next concert date.

 MORE NECESSARY STUFF